 BL: Seattle is fortunate to have one of the most vibrant and connected comics scenes in the US.
 The people here love indie comics.

 Shortly after I put out my first comic book, I met Kelly Froh and Max Clotfelter.
-Kelly later went on to put together "Short Run," one of the best indie comic conventions in the country and Max started "Dune," a monthly comic meetup where what seemed like all of the active artists in the city got together to make a joint comics zine.
-"Dune" was later taken over by Marc Palm and it ended up lasting almost 10 years until covid.
+Kelly later went on to put together “Short Run,” one of the best indie comic conventions in the country and Max started “Dune,” a monthly comic meetup where what seemed like all of the active artists in the city got together to make a joint comics zine.
+“Dune” was later taken over by Marc Palm and it ended up lasting almost 10 years until COVID.

-Also because Fantagraphics Books is headquartered in Seattle, we kind of take for granted that we get to see comic legends like Pete Bagge, and Jim Woodring just walking around on a semi-regular basis.
 Simon Hanselman used to live here for a long while and Alex Graham still does.
 What I’m saying to people that don’t live here is that the streets here are basically paved with comics gold haha.

 I was a late-issue member of The Intruder, a comics newspaper edited by Marc Palm.
 In addition to the founders Marc and Max, James Stanton, Ben Horak and Tom Van Deusen, The Intruder had a revolving list of contributors like Josh Simmons, and David Lasky.
-I’ve also done work for the comic newspapers that followed after — Thick as Thieves, and Scarfff which is still going on today.

 As a publisher, I’ve co-written Florida Man with Marc Palm, who was Eisner nominated for a comic in Mad Magazine.
 Sarah Romano Diehl and I also worked together on a parody of the film I Know What You Did Last Summer called I Like Totally Know What You Did Last Summer.